 Artificial intervertebral discs are considered investigational for treatment of disorders of the lumbar spine.

 At the present time, there is limited published information about the impact of cervical arthroplasty devices on clinical outcomes over the long term.
 The rates of device failure and the need for reoperations due to device failure or malfunction are not well defined.
 Reports of device failure that occur at time periods longer than the average follow-up in the clinical trials highlights the need for longer term studies.
-While the early results are encouraging, given the natural history of the disease, 2-year follow-up (limited evidence on 4-year follow-up) they are inadequate to evaluate long-term results, in particular any effect of the device on adjacent-level disc degeneration, device durability, adverse events, and ability to revise need to be studied in the long term.
+While the early results are encouraging, given the natural history of the disease, in particular any effect of the device on adjacent-level disc degeneration, device durability, adverse events, and ability to revise need to be studied in the long term.
 Longer term results are expected of the disc to more fully characterize adverse events in a broader patient population.
 The rates of device failure and the need for reoperations due to device failure or malfunction are not well-defined.
 Reports of device failure that occur at time periods longer than the average follow-up in the clinical trials highlights the need for longer term studies to further define these adverse events.
 At this time there needs to be further study on the high rate of ossification, device longevity, and the clinical significance of adverse events in the long term.
 There will need to be reevaluation of the value in the procedure once rates of device failure and reoperation rates in the long-term are known.

 Overall, the available scientific evidence for lumbar and thoracic arthroplasty remains insufficient to permit conclusions concerning the effect of this technology on net health outcomes.
-Current evidence is insufficient to determine whether artificial lumber discs are beneficial in the short term, and questions remain about potential long-term complications with these implants, especially considering the young patient population.
+Current evidence is insufficient to determine whether artificial lumbar and thoracic discs are beneficial in the short term, and questions remain about potential long-term complications with these implants, especially considering the young patient population.

 Procedure Codes and Billing Guidelines:

 To report provider services, use appropriate CPT* codes, Modifiers, Alpha Numeric, (HCPCS level 2) codes, Revenue codes, and/or diagnosis codes.

 - 22856 Total disc arthroplasty, anterior approach,cervical